Petrushka (ballet): Composition

 Igor Stravinsky with Vaslav Nijinsky in costume for Petrushka.

-The gestation of Petrushka was not a straightforward matter.
-While completing The Firebird during the spring of 1910, Stravinsky had a "vision" of a solemn pagan rite: sage elders, seated in a circle, watching a young girl dance herself to death.
+The gestation of Petrushka was not straightforward.
+While completing The Firebird in the spring of 1910, Stravinsky had a "vision" of a solemn pagan rite: sage elders, seated in a circle, watching a young girl dance herself to death.
 They were sacrificing her to propitiate the god of Spring.
 Such was the theme of The Rite of Spring.
-Immediately following the stunning success of The Firebird in June 1910, Diaghilev approached Stravinsky about a new ballet; the composer proposed the Rite theme.
-Diaghilev accepted in principle and suggested that the premiere might take place during the Paris season of the Ballets Russes during the spring of 1912.
+Immediately after the stunning success of The Firebird in June 1910, Diaghilev approached Stravinsky about a new ballet; the composer proposed the Rite theme.
+Diaghilev accepted in principle and suggested that the premiere might take place during the Paris season of the Ballets Russes in the spring of 1912.

-At the end of September 1910, Diaghilev went to visit Stravinsky in Clarens, Switzerland, where he was living at the time.
-Expecting to discuss the new ballet, Diaghilev was astonished to find Stravinsky hard at work on a totally different project.
-Stravinsky, it seems, had had another vision: "I saw a man in evening dress, with long hair, the musician or poet of the romantic tradition.
+At the end of September 1910, Diaghilev visited Stravinsky in Clarens, Switzerland, where he was living at the time.
+Expecting to discuss the new ballet, Diaghilev was astonished to find Stravinsky hard at work on a different project.
+He had had another vision: "I saw a man in evening dress, with long hair, the musician or poet of the romantic tradition.
 He placed several heteroclite objects on the keyboard and rolled them up and down.
-At this the orchestra exploded with the most vehement protestations – hammer blows, in fact …"
+At this the orchestra exploded with the most vehement protestations – hammer blows, in fact".

-Later, Stravinsky wrote: "[i]n composing the music, I had in my mind a distinct picture of a puppet, suddenly endowed with life, exasperating the patience of the orchestra with diabolical cascades of arpeggios.
+Later, Stravinsky wrote: "In composing the music, I had in my mind a distinct picture of a puppet, suddenly endowed with life, exasperating the patience of the orchestra with diabolical cascades of arpeggios.
 The orchestra in turn retaliates with menacing trumpet blasts."
-Although Stravinsky had conceived the music as a pure concert work—a Konzertstück, Diaghilev immediately realized its theatrical potential.
+Although Stravinsky had conceived the music as a pure concert work—a Konzertstück—Diaghilev realized its theatrical potential.
 The notion of a puppet put Diaghilev in mind of Petrushka, the Russian version of Punch and Judy puppetry that had formed a traditional part of the pre-Lenten Carnival festivities in 1830s St. Petersburg.

 Stravinsky composed the music during the winter of 1910–11 for Diaghilev's Ballets Russes.
-It was premièred in Paris at the Théâtre du Châtelet on 13 June 1911 the Orchestre Colonne under conductor Pierre Monteux, with choreography by Michel Fokine and sets by Alexandre Benois.
+It was premièred in Paris at the Théâtre du Châtelet on 13 June 1911 with the Orchestre Colonne under conductor Pierre Monteux, choreography by Michel Fokine, and sets by Alexandre Benois.
 The title role was danced by Vaslav Nijinsky.
-The work is characterized by the so-called Petrushka chord (consisting of C major and F♯ major triads played together), a bitonality device heralding the appearance of the main character.
+The work is characterized by the so-called Petrushka chord (consisting of C major and F♯ major triads played together), a bitonal device heralding the main character.